IFRS 16 Lease Liability

 Include These Payments

-Fixed payments (including in-substance fixed payments), less any lease incentives receivable
+Fixed payments (including in-substance fixed payments) less any incentives from the lessor (e.g. rent-free periods, fit-out contributions)

 Exclude These Payments